-Alexander von Heißen (born in 1995) is a young harpsichordist from Germany who started playing the harpsichord at the age of 13 and had his first lessons with Diez Eichler at Dr. Hoch's Konservarorium in Frankfurt.
-Since 2014 he is studying harpsichord with Eva Maria Pollerus at Frankfurt University of Music and Performing Arts.
+Alexander von Heißen (born in 1995) is a young harpsichordist from Germany who started playing the harpsichord at the age of 13 and had his first lessons with Diez Eichler at Dr. Hoch's music conservatory in Frankfurt.
+From 2014 to 2022 he was studying harpsichord with Eva Maria Pollerus at Frankfurt University of Music and Performing Arts.
 He took part in master classes with Pierre Hantai, Skip Sempé, Christophe Rousset and Jesper Christensen.
-Additionally he was having lessons in pianoforte with Jesper Christensen and Jazz piano with Christoph Spendel.
+Additionally he had lessons in pianoforte with Jesper Christensen and Jazz piano with Christoph Spendel.

 In collaboration with artists such as Andreas Scholl, Dorothee Oberlinger, Luca Pianca, Michael Schneider and Reinhard Goebel, he has performed at the MA Festival Bruges, the Festival Oude Muziek Utrecht, the Händelfestspiele in Halle, the Thuringian Bach Festival, the Rheingau Music Festival and the Mozart Festival Würzburg.

-Since 2019 he has been a lecturer at the Cologne University of Music and Dance.
-Since 2021 he has been teaching the subjects harpsichord and performance practice at the Münster University of Music and since 2022 harpsichord and basso continuo at the Frankfurt University of Music and Performing Arts.
+From 2019 to 2022 he has been a lecturer at the Cologne University of Music and Dance.
+Since 2021 he has been teaching the classes of harpsichord and performance practice at the Münster University of Music and since 2022 harpsichord and basso continuo at the Frankfurt University of Music and Performing Arts.